-Mother Neff State Park Trail is a 2 mile lightly trafficked loop trail located near Oglesby, TX that features a river and is good for all skill levels.
+Mother Neff State Park Trail is a 2 mile lightly trafficked loop trail located near Oglesby, Texas that features a river and is good for all skill levels.
 The trail is primarily used for hiking and is accessible from January until January.
 Dogs are also able to use this trail.

 Small park with a lot to offer!